NOG — Northern Oil and Gas, Inc.

 5. Notable Q&A Insights:

-- The company is focused on balancing capital allocation between share buybacks and ground game opportunities, emphasizing long-term growth over short-term returns.
+- Capital Allocation: The company balances between share buybacks and ground game opportunities, emphasizing the importance of long-term growth over short-term returns.